Jake Marisnick Player Props: Tigers vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks have the 19th-ranked team ERA across all league pitching staffs (4.33).
+- The Diamondbacks have a 4.35 team ERA that ranks 19th among all league pitching staffs.

-- Kelly gets the start for the Diamondbacks, his 13th of the season.
-He is 7-3 with a 3.06 ERA and 77 strikeouts in 70 2/3 innings pitched.
+- Nelson (2-3) takes the mound for the Diamondbacks in his 13th start of the season.
+He has a 5.40 ERA in 61 2/3 innings pitched, with 37 strikeouts.

-- The righty's most recent appearance was on Saturday against the Atlanta Braves, when he went seven innings, surrendering two earned runs while giving up five hits.
+- The righty's most recent appearance was on Sunday against the Atlanta Braves, when he tossed 4 2/3 innings, surrendering three earned runs while giving up six hits.

+- In 12 games this season, the 25-year-old has a 5.40 ERA and 5.4 strikeouts per nine innings, while allowing a batting average of .294 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.